andrewowen2004/data-pipeline-project/README.md

 ## Why?

 I strongly believe in the power of generosity and the importance of enabling people to give back.
-That’s why it's equally critical to protect against misuse—such as the example below.
+That’s why it's equally critical to protect against misuse, such as the example below.
 This project aims to detect and prevent misuse quickly, preserving security in digital donation platforms.

-Example:
+Example misuse:
 > https://www.cbsnews.com/sanfrancisco/news/apple-6-former-employees-accused-charity-scam/

 ---